dotnet/fsharp/scratch/docs/Log.md

 * Explore the "find definition" experience
 * Chase down "The result of this equality expression is discarded..."
 * Make sure both light and verbose syntax look sensible

+Still trying to make the syntax parse properly.
+I suspect this is to do with the different syntaxes: https://fsharpforfunandprofit.com/posts/fsharp-syntax/